Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 ## Resources:

 For resources not mentioned above, I used Slack, Google, YouTube, Code Institute walkthrough videos and tutoring as well as relate tech stack documentation.
 All to help with developing and debugging across the site.

+## SEO

+I was careful throughout the whole project to include good language that was inline with what a Google Rater would perceive a good site.
+I was mindful to not over do it and make all the information relevant and concise.

+I included a robots.txt and sitemap.xml files to ensure compliance and demonstration of awareness around this particular topic and practice.